fasciculus/fasciculus/source/Fasciculus.Docs.Content/Blog/Y2025/M02/CreateSVG.md

 ---
-title: "Programmatically Create SVG"
+Title: "Programmatically Create SVG"
-published: 2025-02-05
+Published: 2025-02-05
-author: "Roger H. Jörg"
+Author: "Roger H. Jörg"
-summary: "How to programmatically create SVG files with C#"
+Summary: "How to programmatically create SVG files with C#"
 ---
 # Programmatically Create SVG

+!frontmatter{Author, Published}

 I am not good at manually painting graphics.
 Neither do I like using graphics editors to create them.
 The result is usually not precise enough for my "gusto".